PCI Compliance Checklist: How to Achieve Compliance in 2024

 Implementation requirements:

-Establish secure systems and applications
+Develop and maintain secure systems and software

 Goal: Maintain a vulnerability management program